azulkhan1/buCourses/README.md

+# BU Courses

+BU Courses is a Python-based project aimed at streamlining the course search experience for Boston University students.
+The primary goal is to gather major/course data from BU and organize it into a user-friendly CSV format.
+This project serves as a part of a larger initiative, Terrier Search, which seeks to enhance the way students discover and select courses for upcoming semesters.

+# Features

+Data Scraping: Utilizes Python scripts to scrape course data from Boston University's course listings.

+Data Organization: Efficiently organizes and consolidates course information into a single CSV file for easy access and reference.

+Student-Centric Design: Focuses on creating a user-friendly format that simplifies the course selection process for students.

+# Motivation

+Frustrated by the slow load times and outdated interface of BU's course search website, and the scattered organization of course information, this project is my initiative to address these challenges.
+It's designed to provide a more efficient and cohesive course search experience for my fellow students.

+# Setup and Usage

+Clone the Repository: Clone the project to your local machine.

+Run the Python Script: Execute the script to scrape and organize BU course data.

+Access the Data: The compiled course data will be available in a CSV file for easy viewing and analysis.

-# buCourses
+# Sample results

-buCourses is a side project that I am currently working on to replace BU's course search website that is highly outdated and only lets you look at a certain amount of courses per web page.
-I am personally frustrated by how slow the load time of the website is.
-Also the way the information about courses is organized is all over the place.
-This project is being made to remedy this issue and hopefully help students get a better way of looking up courses to take during upcoming semesters

-This project was the 1st project of 3 total projects that build on top of eachother to reach the desired end goal

-Tasks:

-- get all the major/course data using python (COMPLETED)
-- put all the data into a csv (COMPLETED)

-The goals for this project were to get all the course data for a particular major in this case Computer Science and put all of the data into a csv file.

-The results of the project can be viewed in the majorCourses.csv File
+A sample result of the project can be viewed in the majorCourses.csv File